Half-mast: Canada

 The term half-mast is the official term used in Canada, according to the Rules For Half-Masting the National Flag of Canada.
 The decision to fly the flag at half-mast on federal buildings rests with the Department of Canadian Heritage.
 Federally, the national flag of Canada is flown at half-mast to mark the following occasions:

 Certain events are also marked by flying the national flag at half-mast on the Peace Tower at Parliament Hill.
 These include:

 On occasion discretion can dictate the flying of the national flag at half-mast, not only on the Peace Tower, but on all federal facilities.
-Some examples include 11 September 2001, 11 September 2002, the 2004 Indian Ocean tsunami, the 2005 Mayerthorpe tragedy, the death of Pope John Paul II, the 2005 London bombings, the death of Smokey Smith, the state funerals of former U.S. presidents Ronald Reagan and Gerald Ford, the death of Jack Layton, the 2020 Nova Scotia attacks, and the 2022 Saskatchewan stabbings.
+Some examples include 11 September 2001, 11 September 2002, the 2004 Indian Ocean tsunami, the 2005 Mayerthorpe tragedy, the death of Pope John Paul II, the 2005 London bombings, the death of Smokey Smith, the state funerals of former U.S. presidents Ronald Reagan, Gerald Ford and Jimmy Carter, the death of Jack Layton, the 2020 Nova Scotia attacks, and the 2022 Saskatchewan stabbings.

 There are, however, exceptions to the rules of half-masting in Canada: if Victoria Day or Canada Day fall during a period of half-masting, the flags are to be returned to full-mast for the duration of the day.
 The national flag on the Peace Tower is also hoisted to full mast if a foreign head of state or head of government is visiting the parliament.
 These exemptions, though, do not apply to the period of mourning for the death of a Canadian monarch.
-The Royal Standard of Canada also never flies at half-mast, as it is considered representative of the sovereign, who ascends to the throne automatically upon the death of his or her predecessor.
+The Royal Standard of Canada also never flies at half-mast, as it is considered representative of the sovereign, who ascends to the throne automatically upon the death of their predecessor.
 Each province can make its own determination of when to fly the flag at half-mast when provincial leaders or honoured citizens pass away.